 Store Music Online with Mac’s iTunes Match

-iTunes Match is a premium iCloud feature called iTunes Match fills the bill.
-The service stores up to 25,000 of your tracks in the cloud, no matter how it was obtained (in most cases), and makes it accessible on up to ten devices and computers, including of course any of the Macs you own with iCloud access — that is, as long as they are running Lion or a later version of OS X.
+That’s where a premium iCloud feature called iTunes Match fills the bill.
+The service stores up to 25,000 of your tracks in the cloud, no matter how it was obtained (in most cases), and makes it accessible on up to ten devices and computers, including any of the Macs you own that have iCloud access — that is, as long as they’re running Lion or a later version of OS X.

-What's more, matched songs that are available in the iTunes Store — where you obtained them doesn’t matter — are made available at what is considered iTunes Plus quality, or in techie terms, 256 kilobits per second.
-If the song is not available in the iTunes Store, and you'd be hard pressed to find at least mainstream material that isn't, you'll be able to listen in its original audio quality, which may not be quite as good as if that song were available in the iTunes Store.
+What’s more, matched songs that are available in the iTunes Store — where you obtained them doesn’t matter — are made available at what is considered to be iTunes Plus quality or 256 kilobits per second.
+If the song isn’t available in the iTunes Store, you’ll be able to listen in its original audio quality, which may not be quite as good as if that song were available in the iTunes Store.

-Don't forget to sign in with an Apple ID that is identical to the credentials you used on the first computer you used to set up iTunes Match.
+Don’t forget to sign in with an Apple ID that’s identical to the credentials you used on the first computer you used to set up iTunes Match.

-A small cloud icon appears next to any music that is stored on the cloud as opposed to on your computer.
-Click the song to download it onto your computer so that you can play it when you're offline.
-But with the arrival of iTunes 11, you can also now stream that song without having to download it, provided, of course, that you have Internet connectivity.
+A small cloud icon appears next to any music that’s stored in the cloud, as opposed to on your computer.
+Click the song to download it to your computer so that you can play it when you’re offline.
+With the arrival of iTunes 11, you can also stream that song without having to download it — provided, of course, that you have Internet connectivity.